gkapfham/pyohio2021-presentation/slides.md

 ## Key Questions

 > What are the **benefits** and **challenges** associated with using type annotations
 > inside of Python program?
-Will types make me be a better programmer?
+Will types make me a better programmer?

 </div>